The Short Answer: Is Stitch Fix Worth Trying?

 Which clothing labels does Stitch Fix carry?

-Stitch Fix carries more than 100 well-known and fashion startup brand names alongside a number of private label brands.
+Stitch Fix carries more than 1,000 well-known apparel and footwear brand names alongside a number of its own private label brands.

-Stitch Fix carries third party brands including Johnnie-O, Girlfriend Collective, Beyond Yoga, LNA, mavi, NYDJ, Rails, Vuori, Threads 4 Thought, Primary.com, Nike, Under Armour, Hurley, New Balance, Hatley, Joules, Adidas, Chaser Brand, Tom’s, Alice and Olivia, John Varvatos, Joie, Sam Edelman, Dolce Vita, Equipment, Sperry, Kate Spade New York, Theory, Free People, City Chic, Stance, Trina Turk, Rebecca Minkoff, Cole Haan, Addition Elle, and Flag and Anthem.
+Stitch Fix carries a ton of mid and high-end third party clothing labels including Marine Layer, Bonobos, Johnnie-O, Girlfriend Collective, Beyond Yoga, LNA, mavi, NYDJ, Rails, Vuori, Threads 4 Thought, Primary.com, Nike, Under Armour, Hurley, New Balance, Hatley, Joules, Adidas, Chaser Brand, Alice and Olivia, John Varvatos, Joie, Sam Edelman, Dolce Vita, Equipment, Kate Spade New York, Theory, Free People, City Chic, Stance, Trina Turk, Rebecca Minkoff, Addition Elle, Flag and Anthem, Creavalle, Coradorables, Julian & Mark, Mountain Hardwear and WRK.

-Stitch Fix carries a ton of denim brands including: J Brand, Madewell, Paige, DL1961, Good American, Frame, tgla, STS Blue, Another Love, Just USA, 1822 Denim, Lakeview Denim, Tinsel, Cosmic Blue Love, NYDJ, Kut From The Cloth, Lila Ryan, Level99, Liverpool, Just Black, Mother, Hudson, Rag & Bone, Black Orchid, AG Adriano Goldschmied, Joe’s Jeans and WARP + WEFT.
+Stitch Fix also carries a long list of denim brands including: J Brand, Madewell, Paige, DL1961, Good American, Frame, tgla, STS Blue, Another Love, Just USA, 1822 Denim, Lakeview Denim, Tinsel, Cosmic Blue Love, NYDJ, Kut From The Cloth, Lila Ryan, Level99, Liverpool, Just Black, Mother, Hudson, Rag & Bone, Black Orchid, AG Adriano Goldschmied, Joe’s Jeans, FRAME Denim, and WARP + WEFT.

 Stitch Fix private label brands